Slavery in Sudan: 16th- to 19th-centuries

 After the Nubian kingdoms' fall in 1504, the Muslims conquered most of Nubia, while the Funj conquered much of modern-day Sudan from Darfur to Khartoum; the Funj began to use slaves in the army in the reign of Badi III.
 Later, Egyptian slavers began raiding the area of southern Sudan.
-In particular, the ruler Muhammad Ali of Egypt attempted to build up an army of southern Sudanese slaves with the aid of the Nubian slavers.
+In particular, the ruler Muhammad Ali of Egypt attempted to build up an army of southern Sudanese slaves with the aid of the Northern Sudanese slave traders.
 Attempts to ban slavery were later attempted by British colonial authorities in 1899, after their victory in the Mahdi War.

 According to British explorer and abolitionist Samuel Baker, who visited Khartoum in 1862, six decades after the British authorities had declared the slave trade illegal, slavery was the industry "that kept Khartoum going as a bustling town".
 Baker described the practice of slave raiding of villages to the south by Sudanese slavers from Khartoum: An armed group would sail up the Nile, find a convenient African village, surround it during night and attack just before dawn, burning huts and shooting.
 Women and young adults would be captured and bound with "forked poles on their shoulders", hand tied to the pole in front, children bound to their mothers.
 To render "the village so poor that surviving inhabitants would be forced to collaborate with slavers on their next excursion against neighboring villages," the village would be looted of cattle, grain, ivory, with everything else destroyed.

+John Lewis Burckhardt wittnessed the slave trade in Nubia and observed in 1819:

+"I may venture to state (whatever may be the opinion at Cairo), that very few female slaves who have passed their tenth year, reach Egypt or Arabia in a state of virginity.
+The grandees, and rich people of those countries, take care never to buy grown up females from the traders, except for servants; but they often purchase very young girls."

+The controversial practice of concubinage among Europeans in 19th century Sudan was widespread.
+Many European missionaries purchased young female slaves and lived with them outside formal marriage.
+Legal marriages among Europeans in Khartoum were reportedly uncommon, of the 42 European residents in Khartoum in the 1870s, only three or four were legally married.
+This situation resulted in a large number of children born outside marriage, many of whom were later christened, while some concubines were canonically married.
+Marie Peney, an Oromo woman from western Abyssinia, was taken as a concubine in 1850 by Alfred Peney, Sudan’s chief medical officer, and was married to him in 1855, she was married to two other Europeans before her death in 1891.
+Another example was the Belgian traveler Eugene de Pruyssenaere, who had married an Oromo slave-girl given to him by an Arab shaikh while in Sudan, after his death she married Martin Ludwig Hansal, the Austrian vice-consul.
+Fearing the social stigma at home, many Europeans left their African wives and children behind in Khartoum before returning to Europe alone.